 I studied natural science management in undergrad and then went to law school thinking I'd pursue a career in environmental law.
 Unfortunately, I knew absolutely nothing about the actual practice of law.
 The only thought I'd really put into this career was picturing myself carrying a chic briefcase and helping save the planet.
 I honestly didn't even realize that a lot of careers in environmental law meant representing corporations and doing "black hat" work that might actually not benefit the environment.

-How did you make the transition from your previous background as a lawyer to a home décor maven?
+How did you make the transition from a lawyer to a home décor maven?

 I felt like the stars had aligned.